FANUC: Controller

-Teach Pendant
+Teach pendant

 The teach pendant is the robot programmer's primary interface with the robot when teaching and maintaining.
 During normal operation, the teach pendant is usually stowed out of the way so the robot can automatically run through programmed motion.
 The teach pendant contains a touch screen display and keypad to view and edit program data, as well as a deadman switch that the operator must hold in order to enable the robot to move.
 This allows the programmer to safely operate the robot while being in close proximity to the arm.
 During normal operation humans are kept away from the robots for safety reasons.

-Handling Robots
+Handling robots

-Handling robots are widely used in industry to handle goods, perform assembly tasks, and inspect parts.
+Handling robots move goods, perform assembly tasks, and inspect parts.
 This class is essentially the standard robot offered and is suitable for most general industry applications.
 Many robots are produced within this class and are grouped into distinct payload groups and arm families.

 Robot series included in this designation include the LR Mates, M-10, M-20, M-900, M-1000, and M-2000 series.

-Collaborative Robots
+Collaborative robots

-FANUC produces a range of industrial robots with the required safety sensors and software to enable power and force limited collaborative operation.
-This allows the robots to safely work alongside humans in a collaborative fashion without endangering workers.
+FANUC produces a range of industrial robots with safety sensors and software to enable limited power and force collaborative operation.
+This allows the robots to safely work alongside humans in a collaborative fashion.

 FANUC's collaborative robot series include the CR-Series and the newer CRX-Series.

-Palletizing Robots
+Palletizing robots

-Palletizing applications are unique in that they have no need for 6 axis of articulation common to other industrial robots.
-Since boxes are picked, placed, and only rotated along the floor plane, a full 6 axes of articulation in the arm is unnecessary.
-To simplify robot arm design and improve rigidity, palletizing robots are produced with 4 axis of articulation.
+Palletizing applications have no need for 6 axes of articulation common to other industrial robots because boxes are picked, placed, and only rotated along the floor plane.
+To simplify design and improve rigidity, palletizing robots are produced with 4 axes of articulation.
 These robots use a "parallel link" design that keeps the wrist at a fixed orientation that is parallel with the floor.
 This lets the operator program the robot to pick and place boxes without worrying about keeping the box level with the pallet.

-Delta Robots
+Delta robots

 These robots are sometimes referred to as "spider robots" due to the shape and movements of their arms.
 These are low-payload high-speed robots commonly used to pick or place objects off fast conveyor belts.
 It's common to see several of these robots arranged along a conveyor belt, all picking or placing objects at high speed.

 Delta robots use 3 arms, each controlled by a single axis servo motor.
 The 3 arms connect underneath the robot and support the faceplate, similar to an inverted camera tripod.
 By adjusting the position of each arm, the faceplate is moved around underneath the robot.
-Because of the lower mass and fewer moving parts, delta style robots tend to be very fast with the downside being reduced payload and reach.
+Because of the lower mass and fewer moving parts, delta style robots trade reduced payload and reach for increased speed.